CSI-Fernando-Arias/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: JSON stands for JavaScript Object Notation.

 Why are JSON formats important?

- - Answer:
+ - Answer: JSON formats are important because they help you transfer data from a server and web applications.

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

- - Answer:
+ - Answer: [{"car": "Mercedes", "dealership": "Isla Verde", "gasoline": "premium", "type": "sport", "model": "Audi R8"}]

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: Serialization is the process of converting state of an object into byte stream.
+Deserialization is the opposite that is the process of reconstructing the object from the byte stream.

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: I found that data persistance is the context of storing data in a computer system.
+Also when data persistance is enabled data object variables are persisted in the server and are not lost between sessions.

 Type down any class notes below this sentence: